JonKirkpatrick/A1-Bandits/README.md

 ## Viewing the Documentation

-To view the Sphinx documentation, pull the whole folder and open the `docs_html/index.html` file in a web browser.
+To view the documentation, download Bandit_Manual.pdf from the 'docs' directory.